victor-paltz/compressed-embeddings/README.md

 # compressed-embeddings
-This repo trains tries different compressed embeddings methods to reproduce a PMI matrix
+This repo trains compressed embeddings to factorize a PMI matrix